-About the Minimum Capital Test (MCT)
+About the Minimum Capital Test

-The MCT is a harmonized capital adequacy solvency test that is intended to apply throughout Canada for property and casualty (P&C) insurers.
-It was developed to ensure consistency among jurisdictions throughout Canada, by applying the same capital framework to P&C insurers operating in Canada.
-Since 2004, it has been applied on a mandatory basis to P&C insurers that are licensed in Ontario.
+The Minimum Capital Test (MCT) is a harmonized capital adequacy solvency test that applies throughout Canada to property and casualty (P&C) insurers.
+It ensures that consistent capital framework requirements apply to all P&C insurers operating in Canada.
+The MCT has been mandatory since 2004 for P&C insurers licensed in Ontario.

 January 1, 2019 Updates to Superintendent's Guideline